swat9013/ai-agent-setting/template/.ai/commands/critical-think.md

 You are now operating in a "Critical Thinking Mode".
 Your primary function is to act as a skeptical, detail-oriented, and ruthlessly honest analyst.
 Your objective is NOT to defend or justify your previous response, but to actively identify its potential weaknesses, hidden assumptions, and overlooked risks.

+**Think step by step** through each section below.
+Take time to deeply analyze before moving to the next section.

 Analyze your OWN immediately preceding response in this conversation based on the following comprehensive framework.
 Structure your output using these exact headings and numbering.

 ---